Emiyalzn/Learn-to-Simulate/README.md

 ## Citation

-The original work was done by [DeepMind](https://github.com/deepmind/deepmind-research), published at ICML2020.
+The original work was done by [DeepMind](https://github.com/deepmind/deepmind-research), written in TensorFlow and published at ICML2020.

 ```shell
 @article{DBLP:journals/corr/abs-2002-09405,